 “The third phase is long-term storage, and who knows how long that will be,” Baldwin says.
 Once your cells are safe from frost, your body is laid on dry ice to drop its temperature further, then placed in a container that’s dunked headfirst into liquid nitrogen, where it will remain until medical technology advances to the degree that your body (or brain) can be reanimated.
 How long that will be, of course, depends on how rapidly science advances, but Baldwin’s guess is that it will be at least 50 years and quite possibly longer.

 Cost: Varies by provider.
 Some organizations charge annual fees of hundreds of dollars until you die.
 Others have flat “lifetime” fees.

-While there are several cryogenic organizations worldwide, there are currently only three storage facilities in the U.S. Probably the best known is Alcor, located in Scottsdale, Ariz.
-Another, the Cryonics Institute, is northeast of Detroit in Clinton Township, Mich.
-A third is TransTime, located in San Leandro, Calif.
+While there are several cryogenic organizations worldwide, there are currently only three storage facilities in the United States.
+Probably the best known is Alcor, in Scottsdale, Arizona.
+Another, the Cryonics Institute, is northeast of Detroit in Clinton Township, Michigan.
+A third is TransTime, in San Leandro, California.
 All have been around since the 1970s.

-If that sounds kind of risky, there’s one other way to head off the high price of cryonics, literally.
+If that sounds kind of risky, there’s one other way to head off the high price of cryonics.
 Rather than storing your entire body, you can opt to store just your head for a lower price.
 What happens when you wake up, though?